EURODEO/e-soh-technical-architecture/README.md

 The performance requirements for the software system are crucial to ensure that it meets the expectations of end-users and can handle the anticipated workload efficiently.
 This section outlines the key performance metrics, targets, and goals that the system must achieve.

+DWD Comments:

+- Origin of the following numbers unclear?

 Response Time: The time taken by the system to process a request and return a response should be within acceptable limits to provide a smooth user experience.
-For example, the response time for user-facing operations should be under 200 milliseconds for 95% of requests and under 500 milliseconds for 99% of requests.
+For example, the response time for user-facing operations (time between search request, via the Search API and search result) should be under 200 milliseconds for 95% of requests and under 500 milliseconds for 99% of requests.

 Throughput: The system should be able to handle a specified number of requests per second or transactions per minute without degrading performance.
 This metric depends on the expected usage patterns and peak loads.
 For example, the system should support a throughput of at least 1000 requests per second during peak times.